SnapLogic/developer.snaplogic.com/source/index.html.md

 </aside>

-### Deploying a New Version

-When you've made changes to your Snap Pack and wish to deploy a new version, it is important to use a new, unique value for the `sl_build` property defined in the `pom.xml` file's `properties` section, which is initially set to `0001`.
-You can either update the value of this property in the file, or set it from the command-line when building your Snap Pack.

-For example:

-`mvn clean package -Dsl_build=0002`

-Important: Avoid using a hyphen (`-`) in your `sl_build` value.

 ### Troubleshooting

 The SnapLogic Platform will attempt to load the version of the Snap Pack associated with the pipeline's saved location, falling back to the Organization's root shared directory if needed.